 Essential oil industrial professionals have used closed-loop hydrocarbon extraction since the 1970s.
 The United States Food and Drug Administration (FDA) considers butane and propane as food-safe ingredients, within certain limits.
 Hydrocarbon extraction is a popular choice among cannabis industry professionals because it produces a finished product with approximately 90-99% cannabinoids.
 Hydrocarbon extraction also creates many quality concentrate products from a single extraction, without any further refinement.
 Thus, hydrocarbons are the most commonly used extraction solvents.

-Advantages of Closed-Loop Extraction
+Advantages of Closed-Loop Extractors

-Closed-loop extraction uses an extractor vessel that is completely closed to the outside atmosphere, so the hydrocarbon solvent used in extraction never comes in contact with the air.
+The closed-loop method uses an extractor vessel that is completely closed to the outside atmosphere, so the hydrocarbon solvent used in extraction never comes in contact with the air.
 The solvent is looped through the system, washing over the cannabis plant material repeatedly.
 This repeated washing extracts as many cannabinoids as possible.

 Cannabis industry professionals chose closed-loop extraction systems over open-loop because they are safer, more efficient, cost-effective, and more capable of producing higher quality products.

-Breaking Down The Closed Loop Extraction Process
+Breaking Down The Process

 The main steps of the closed-loop extraction process are as follows: